Mia06-coder/alx-project-nexus/job-board/README.md

     - Jobs displayed in a grid layout
     - No Jobs Found component with illustration + reset filters button
     - Reset button in filter bar
 - **Job Details Page**:
   - Company logo & name
   - Share, Apply, and Save actions
   - Meta details
   - Carousel of more jobs from the same company
   - Similar jobs recommendations
   - **Application Modal**:
     - Full name, email, phone, resume upload, interests
     - Built with **react-dropzone**, **@headlessui/react**, **react-phone-number-input**
+- Empty States
+  - Reusable `EmptyState` component for:
+    - No saved jobs
+    - No applications
+    - No search results
+- Jobs Display
+  - `JobsGrid` with consistent layout and Load More button
+  - `JobsSection` with title, subtitle, and embedded job grid
+  - `PageHeader` for consistent page titles and context

 ---